 Japanese knotweed

 What is the problem?

-The strong rhizomes and stems of Japanese knotweed can cause damage to buildings, pipes, and roads.
-Because almost all Japanese knotweed plants in the Netherlands are female, they hardly spread by seed.
-The spread mainly occurs through above-ground plant parts and rhizomes that come along with soil transports.
+The strong rhizomes and stems of Japanese knotweed are capable of causing damage to buildings, pipes and roads.
+Because Japanese knotweed in the Netherlands are almost all female plants, they hardly spread by seed.
+Spread occurs mainly by above-ground plant parts and rhizomes that come along with soil transports.

-Japanese knotweed is a fast-growing plant with stems that can easily reach 2 to 3 meters in a growing season.
-The stems are made up of hollow compartments and somewhat resemble bamboo, and are green with reddish spots.
+Japanese knotweed is a fast-growing plant that produces stems that easily reach 2 to 3m in a growing season.
+The stems are composed of hollow compartments and look somewhat like those of bamboo and are green with reddish spots.
 At the boundary between two stem compartments is a node from which a side branch with leaves grows.
 The large leaves are light green and heart-shaped.
 The plant blooms in August and September with creamy white flowers.

+Japanese knotweed